jvivona/TRMNL-recipes/thisdayinhistory/README.md

 ## Intro
 This recipe displays random entries from the Wikipedia This Day in History page.
 Data is supplied in our GitHub repo.
-Random selection of Events, Births & Deaths are randomized every 4 hours
+Random selection of Events, Births & Deaths are changed every 4 hours

 Day changes happen at Midnight UTC time.